 - ½ cup soy sauce low sodium if you’re watching your sodium intake

-- 3 tbsp orange juice fresh squeezed without pulp is best
+- 3 tablespoon orange juice fresh squeezed without pulp is best

 - Add all of the ingredients to a saucepan and stir to combine.
 Bring the mixture to a boil and reduce the heat to a simmer.
 Simmer for 5 minutes.